decafdevio/simdex/README.md

-# Simlish Sims4 Documentation App
+# Simdex Sims4 Documentation App

 ![react](https://badgen.net/badge/React/18.0.0/purple?icon=git)

-A simple app for the client to refer to Sims4 documentation and content they use on a regular basis.
-Styled with Bootstrap elements using ReactJS framework.
+A SPA for the client to refer to Sims4 documentation and custom content they use on a regular basis.
+Styled with Bootstrap elements using React.js.

 ## Installation